 Example in Python:

-Loops are a cornerstone of programming, enabling you to write efficient and elegant code.
+Loops are a cornerstone of programming, enabling you to write efficient and scalable code.
 By understanding the different types of loops, their use cases, and best practices, you can tackle a wide range of programming challenges with confidence.